FAQ

 What access do general admission tickets provide?

 All tickets include access to the paddock and free general parking.
-The NASCAR paddock is closed to the public during the event.

 Daily tickets, weekend tickets, and a Season Pass all provide the customer with access to the paddock, general admission grandstands as well as numerous other seating options and free general parking.